In re Prevot (6th Cir. 1995)59 F.3d 556

 December of 1989, in the 195th Judicial District Court of Dallas

-County, Texas, Mr. Prevot pleaded guilty to the charge
+County, Texas, Mr. Prevot pleaded guilty to

 of theft and was sentenced to ten years confinement plus a fine.